Aminadav/webpage-screenshot/README.md

 ---
 ## Installation
-The easiet way to install the plugin, is to go [Open Screenshot](https://www.openscreenshot.com) website, and add it  to chrome.
+The easiet way to install the plugin, is to go [Screenshot Extension](https://www.openscreenshot.com) website, and add it  to chrome.

  1. Download build/chrome-extension.crx
  * Drag and drop the the file into Google chrome browser.